VicWu07/quartz/content/notes/USAspending.md

 > 5. Other Financial Assistance: Financial assistance from the Federal Government that is not described by any of the previously-defined assistance types.

 ## Data Categories and Sources

 > [!example]- Data Categories and Sources
 >
 > ![[Excalidraw/USAspending 2023-06-29 16.49.28.excalidraw.light.svg]]

 <!--%%[[Excalidraw/USAspending 2023-06-29 16.49.28.excalidraw.md|🖋 Edit in Excalidraw]], and the [[Excalidraw/USAspending 2023-06-29 16.49.28.excalidraw.dark.svg|dark exported image]]%%-->

 > [!info]- Agency Budget Execution (ABE)
 >
 > Agency Budget Execution (ABE) information is compiled in SF 133 reports.
-It shows how federal agencies spent their funding, as required by **Office of Management and Buget's Circular A-11**.
+It shows how federal agencies spent their funding, as required by **Office of Management and Budget's Circular A-11**.
+>
 > *Note*: smaller agencies not required to submit their account data submit their Budget Execution data to a different system.

 >[!info]- Governmentwide Treasury Account Symbol (GTAS)